Automattic/WP-Job-Manager/readme.txt

 * Tweak - Removed wp_dropdown_user due to performance concerns.
 * Tweak - Use menu_order to make featured listings sticky.
 Improves performance.
 * Tweak - Retrieve AJAX jobs with GET rather than POST request to take advantage of more caching.
 Plugins looking for POST data will need to update to look for GET/REQUEST instead.
+* Tweak - Prevent themes that (sigh) mess with content hooks from breaking inputs.

 = 1.20.1 =
 * Fix - Core template overrides.